bdiev/WheatMagnateBot/README.md

 Environment variables:
 - `DISCORD_WEBHOOK_URL` — Discord webhook URL (required for notifications)
+- `DISCORD_TOKEN` — Discord bot token (required for allow commands)
+- `DISCORD_CHANNEL_ID` — Discord channel ID where the bot listens for commands (required for allow commands)
 - `DISABLE_BOT=true` — prevents the bot from starting.
 - `AUTH_CACHE_DIR` — directory for Microsoft authentication cache (default: `~/.minecraft`).
 For persistent auth in containers, set to a mounted volume path.

+## Discord Bot Setup
+To enable temporary allow commands:
+1. Create a Discord bot at https://discord.com/developers/applications.
+2. Copy the bot token and set `DISCORD_TOKEN`.
+3. Invite the bot to your server with appropriate permissions (read messages, send messages).
+4. Get the channel ID (enable Developer Mode in Discord, right-click channel > Copy ID) and set `DISCORD_CHANNEL_ID`.
+5. Use `!allow <username>` in the specified channel to temporarily allow a player.

 ## In-Game Chat Commands
 Only messages from the authorized username (`bdiev_` by default) are processed: